On Success, Health & Happiness

 Many believe that rich people live under the constant pressure of wanting to amass more wealth – famous people to ensure that their stars keep shining – politicians to perpetuate themselves to power – so much so that they forget to live a life.
 Thus, they are perceived to be unhappy.

 “But can their money buy them happiness?”
-This question has been asked so many times that it could be considered meaningless already.
-But in the light of the present discussion it should be asked, not for the purpose of having it answered, but as a point to ponder on.
+This question has been asked so often that it could be considered meaningless.
+But in the light of the present discussion, it should be asked, not to have it answered, but as a point to ponder on.

-We presume that with all the luxuries the money of the wealthy, famous and powerful could afford, it’s almost impossible that they are not happy.
+We presume that with all the luxuries the money of the wealthy, famous, and powerful could afford, it’s almost impossible that they are not happy.
 Unless it is true that of the needs which Maslow’s identified in the hierarchy of needs, only the basic ones (physiological and safety) could be covered by money.
-The psychological needs (esteem needs, belongingness and love needs) and self-fulfillment needs are definitely not available in the shelves of even the most expensive stores.
+Psychological needs (esteem needs, belongingness, and love needs) and self-fulfillment needs are definitely not available on the shelves of even the most expensive stores.

-Here is the next question I would to ask – “Are they healthy?”
+Here is the next question: “Are they healthy?”

 They are already rich, famous, and powerful.
 They are truly blessed if they are also in good shape.
-Of course they are – financially.
+Of course, they are – financially.
 What about physically, emotionally, and mentally?
-In their quest for riches, fame and power, did they not sacrifice their health, values, and relationships?
-While they sit on their thrones clutching their coffer, do they feel peace flowing within them?
-Again, they are the only ones, and the people around them, who could give a definite answer.
+Did they not sacrifice their health, values, and relationships in their quest for riches, fame, and power?
+Do they feel peace flowing within them while they sit on their thrones clutching their coffer?
+Again, they are the only ones and the people around them who can give a definite answer.
 They are the only ones who know whether or not they are suffering from any debilitating disease, mental anguish, and emotional stress?

-I brought out the questions on happiness and health in the discussion of success because I believe that there is a need to strike balance between the ephemeral and the ethereal when defining the concept.
+I brought out the questions on happiness and health in the discussion of success because I believe there is a need to strike a balance between the ephemeral and the ethereal when defining the concept.
 The prevailing view of success is materialistic.
-We attach tangible proofs to it – money, big house, new car, degree, job title, a certain body type, etc. I am not saying that such act (of attaching those tangible proofs to success) is wrong.
+We attach tangible proofs to it – money, a big house, a new car, a degree, a job title, a certain body type, etc. I am not saying such an act (attaching tangible proof of success) is wrong.
 I just consider it as not encompassing.

 Why?

-What about simple people who did not attend school, don’t have cars, and live in simple houses in far-flung farming and fishing villages happily living a simple life and diligently performing their role in society?
-Can’t they not be considered successful in their own right?
+What about simple people who did not attend school, don’t have cars, and live in simple houses in far-flung farming and fishing villages, happily living a simple life and diligently performing their role in society?
+Can’t they be considered successful in their own right?

-When you don’t have a mansion – a car – fancy clothes – expensive jewelry – a university degree – huge amount of money in the bank, when you’re not famous and not powerful, when you’re just an ordinary decent individual honestly earning a living and contended with what you have and what you’re capable of achieving and you’re happy and healthy, would people not consider you successful?
+When you don’t have a mansion – a car – fancy clothes – expensive jewelry – a university degree – a huge amount of money in the bank, when you’re not famous and not powerful when you’re just an ordinary decent individual honestly earning a living and contended with what you have and what you’re capable of achieving.
+You’re happy and healthy; would people not consider you successful?

 Correlating happiness and health to success is a kind of paradigm shift that will make capitalists unhappy.
-It is the materialistic view of success that keeps most of their present business ventures alive.
+The materialistic view of success keeps most of their present business ventures alive.

 The most valuable lesson I heard about success is this – define it.
 Don’t allow other people to define success for you.
 Don’t subscribe to the standards they set.
-You know your capabilities and limitations, factor them when setting your success parameters.
-But be not satisfied with your current skills set.
-You have to improve and as you see yourself becoming better set your bars higher.
+You know your capabilities and limitations.
+Factor them when setting your success parameters.
+But be not satisfied with your current skill set.
+You have to improve, and as you see yourself becoming better, set your bars higher.
 Don’t forget that as you march towards the attainment of your goals, you should not sacrifice your happiness and health.